 3. Passionless Pursuit

 Talented employees are passionate.
 Providing opportunities for them to pursue their passions improves their productivity and job satisfaction.
 Many managers want people to work within a little box.
 These managers fear that productivity will decline if they let people expand their focus and pursue their passions.
-Studies have shown that people who are able to pursue their passions at work are five times more productive than the normal average.
+Studies have shown that people who can pursue their passions at work are five times more productive than the normal average.

 4. No Fun

-If people enjoying their work, then there is something.
+If people are enjoying their work, then there is something.
 Maybe it is just the money or job security or hard work that keeps them going.
 There may be no genuine love or ambition in the work.
-People don’t give their all if they are not having fun, and fun is a major protector against burnout.
+People don’t give them all if they are not having fun, and fun is a major protector against burnout.
 The best companies to work for know the importance of letting employees loosen up a little.
 Google, for example, does just about everything it can to make work fun—free meals, bowling allies, and fitness classes, to name a few.
 The idea is simple: if work is fun, you will not only perform better, but you will stick around for longer hours and an even longer career.

 5. Blameless Game

-Managers tend to blame their turnover problems on everything under the sun: people don’t leave jobs; they leave managers.
+Managers tend to blame their turnover problems on everything under the sun: people don’t leave their jobs; they leave managers.